AdobeDocs/campaign-standard.en/help/sending/using/about-sending-messages-with-campaign.md

 ---
-title: About sending messages with Campaign
+title: Get started with testing and sending
 description: Discover the different steps to test and send a message.
 page-status-flag: never-activated
 uuid: 58666444-6e7c-4049-b2d2-8b26eabf5a82